david-fale/reflections/sprint-4/my-reflections-sprint-4.md

 <!-- Stretch Material -->

 # JavaScript Olympics

-### Did you find this took a longer or shorter time than you expected?
-Why?

 ### If you were to complete the kata again, what would you do differently next time?